Diamond industry

 The global rough diamond market is represented by entities that extract and sell rough diamonds.
 Most of the world’s rough diamonds are mined in just 7 countries, and their overall share in global diamond production (by physical volume) exceeds 90%.
 These largest global natural diamond suppliers are: Russia, Canada, Botswana, DR Congo, Australia, South Africa, and Angola.

-The global rough diamond production in 2021 was 120 mln carats, which is 12% more compared to 2020, due to partial recovery of production volumes after suspensions during the COVID-19 pandemic.
+The global rough diamond production in 2022 was 118 mln carats, which is 2% less compared to 2021.

 Russia ranks first worldwide by the amount and value of all rough diamonds mined.
 There are several major mining companies that handle the rough diamond extraction in the world’s key diamond-rich countries: ALROSA, De Beers, Rio Tinto, Catoca, and Petra Diamonds.

-Top Diamond Mining Companies in 2021 (% of global production)
+Top Diamond Mining Companies in 2022 (% of global production)

 Source: companies' reports, Kimberley Process